aeoliux/FireCraft/README.md

 # FireCraft
-An open source Minecraft Launcher written in Go which uses Qt for GUI.
+An open source Minecraft Launcher written in Go which uses Qt5 for GUI.

 ### Supported operating systems
 FireCraft currently supports Linux, macOS and Windows.